New Patients (918) 262-4731

 What can’t you eat with a dental bridge?

-With a dental bridge, you should be able to eat normally, however some foods are a higher risk.
-Sticky foods like gum and candy put you at at higher risk to experience complications with your bridges.
+With a dental bridge, you should be able to eat normally.
+However, you want to avoid sticky foods like gum and candy at first.
 Foods high in sugar, coffee, soda, and wine are also more likely to cause problems.

 Schedule a Dental Exam for a Dental Bridge